 - Replicas of the original stone statues have been created but the stone always deteriorates or develops mold and has to be cleaned.
 This is not the case for the original statutes which remain the same throughout time.

 - Only 60% of the ruins are excavated.
-Further excavation will depend on approval by the Colombian government.
+Further excavation depends on approval by the Colombian government.

 - There is a constant problem with tomb raiders who loot the sites for gold.

-- Statues show that women were highly revered and treated with dignity and respect.
+- Statues show that women were revered and treated with dignity and respect.

 - The ruins are a protected UNESCO World heritage site.